 Nearly everyone experiences some kind of medical issue that requires a hospital stay at some point in their life.
 When it does happen, you expect the best possible care and treatment from the doctors and other medical professionals in the hospital.
 Sometimes though, mistakes are made on the part of doctors or hospital staff.
 When that happens, and you or a family member is harmed as a result, you may be able to sue for medical malpractice.

 When it comes to malpractice lawsuits, it’s important that you act quickly because there is a statute of limitations for how long you have to file suit.
 A statute of limitations is the amount of time that a patient has to file a lawsuit against a doctor, hospital, or other medical professional.
 As a general rule, the statute of limitations for a medical malpractice suit in Pennsylvania is two years.
-The law allows the patient up to two years from the time they discover (or reasonably should have discovered) that they were injured after a hospital stay, and that it was the fault of the doctor or staff.
-However, the law also states that regardless of when the error is discovered, the lawsuit must be filed within seven years.
+In most cases, the law allows the patient up to two years from when the injury-causing event occurs.

 Please contact one of our experienced medical malpractice attorneys today for a free consultation.
 At Ross Feller Casey, all malpractice lawsuits are handled on a contingency basis, so you don’t pay unless a financial recovery is made.